-On this, the fifth day of Christmas, after having honored the martyrdom of
+On this, the fifth day of Christmas, after having honored the martyrdom

-yet another martyr -- St. Thomas Becket (sometimes known as
+remember yet another martyr -- St. Thomas Becket (sometimes known as

 "Thomas of Canterbury" or Thomas á Becket").

-St. Thomas was born in London on 21 December 1118 to Norman parents who'd
+St. Thomas was born in London on 21 December 1118 to Norman parents

-of him as found in the Icelandic Saga:
+this description of him as found in the Icelandic Saga:

 To look upon he